What should you look for in a designer when you’re rebranding?

 Can you have a chat with them 1:1?

-If you’re about to spend a substantial amount of money, then I think it’s an excellent idea to have an actual talk to them.
+If you’re about to spend a substantial amount of money, then it’s always an excellent idea to have an actual talk to them.
 A video call for 15-30 minutes will give you enough of a feel for who they are and what they’re about that you should be able to decide whether to go the next steps with them.
 As humans, we can tell SO much about a person from not only the words they use, but the way they speak them, the way they dress, what’s in the background on the call, and more.

 Trust your gut on this, and try to separate out the feelings of natural nervousness from whether you like them or not.
 If your intuition is saying “NO”, then trust it and keep looking for a new designer.
 Doesn’t matter how many pretty words they say, or how popular they are, you’ll get a MUCH better result when you resonate with the right person.